wryandginger/esphome_zigbee_projects/README.md

 1. ALWAYS clear build files in ESPHome AND
 2. Fully ERASE the device's flash memory by using the [ESP Tool](https://espressif.github.io/esptool-js/) before you
 3. Update your device's firmware and
-4. Be prepared to delete and re-pair any device you update.
+4. ALWAYS delete and re-pair any device you update.

 # Acknowledgements:
 This is made possible by the hard work of @luar123  for the [zigbee_esphome external component.](https://github.com/luar123/zigbee_esphome)